-What does Tell All The People mean?
+What do you think Tell All The People means?

 The Doors: Tell All The People Meaning